Independent quality assessment of a commercial quantum random number generator: Discussion and Conclusion

 \section{Discussion and Conclusion}

 While no optical beamsplitter element has been found in the Quantis device, it nevertheless contains two sources of randomness---two Geiger-mode APDs.
 Within them, the relevant quantum processes are photoexcitation and impact ionisation.
 Basically, either APD may be regarded as an independent source of randomness, however the presence of two of them increases the output bit rate.
+Indeed, a similar QRNG based on a single APD can be constructed \cite{radchenko2015}.

 To assess the quality of the randomness generated by these APDs, one would in principle need a microscopic model describing their workings.
 Within such a model, one may then attempt to prove that their output is unpredictable even if the quantum state of the APDs was fully known (i.e.,\ pure) at the time when the randomness generation process is initiated, that is, when the device received the trigger signal requesting it to generate randomness~\cite{frauchiger2013}.
 However, lacking such a microscopic model, one may also resort to physically reasonable assumptions.
-Specifically, we assume here that the experimentally measured behaviour of the APDs is identical to the one they would exhibit if their microscopic degrees of freedom were at the beginning of each measurement in a pure state.
+Specifically, we assume here that the experimentally measured behaviour of the APDs is identical to the one they would exhibit if their microscopic degrees of freedom that are accessible to an adversary were at the beginning of each measurement in a pure state.
+Under the assumption that the adversary has no access to the device, this assumption holds trivially.

 We have tested for potential imperfections in Quantis that could have an impact on the randomness in the output bit stream.
 We have found a correlation between adjacent output bits owing to the click rate mismatch of the APDs.
-However this and other effects stay well below the specified ``thermal noise contribution'' of less than 1\% \cite{Quantis}, and could be eliminated by the use of randomness extractors~\cite{Quantis-rand-extractor-techpaper}.
-Our preliminary conclusion is that Quantis conforms to its published specification of the physical randomness content in the output bit stream, provided that one is ready to make the assumptions described above.
+However this and other effects stay well below the specified ``thermal noise contribution'' of less than 1\% \cite{Quantis}.
+Our preliminary conclusion is that Quantis conforms to its published specification of the physical randomness content in the output bit stream, provided that one is ready to make the (strong) assumptions described above.

 Unfortunately, one potential effect that may lead to an additional reduction of randomness---auto- and cross-correlations of APD clicks---has not been sufficiently well measured and analysed by us to reach a conclusion.
 This could be the topic of a future study.